-- Neoplasia – This can result in exocrine pancreatic insufficiency either due to a loss of acinar cells due to the cancer or the cancer-causing a blockage at the head of the pancreas, where the pancreatic duct is located.
+- Neoplasia – This can result in exocrine pancreatic insufficiency either due to a loss of acinar cells due to cancer or the cancer-causing a blockage at the head of the pancreas, where the pancreatic duct is located.
 This prevents the pancreatic juices from leaving the pancreas and doing their job.

 - Flukes – As with neoplasia, flukes can cause an obstruction at the head of the pancreas.

-- Pancreatic acinar atrophy – This condition is seen more commonly in the dog and than the cat.
+- Pancreatic acinar atrophy – This condition occurs more often in the dogs.
 The precise cause of this is poorly understood, but it is thought there may be a genetic basis in dogs, or possibly an immune-mediated process.

 Due to the inability of the pancreas to break down food properly, the cat can quickly become malnourished.
 While the disease may be due to exocrine pancreatic insufficiency, symptoms are due to a loss of function in the small intestine and the abovementioned malnutrition.